As a newly confirmed vegan, I have found a few recipes that are excellent and make me feel great. I'd love to share my findings with you.

 I can stand their funny looks and whispered comments because I’m the black sheep of the family.
 That is the response I’ve received for almost every choice I’ve made in my life.
 I’m getting used to it.

-The soul is the same in all living creatures, although the body of each is different.— Hippocrates
+The soul is the same in all living creatures, although the body of each is different.

 On top of feeling really good about myself and my choices, my health has improved.
 I sleep better, having to rise to visit the bathroom only once a night instead of the usual three or four times.
 My joints have stopped hurting.
 My hips had gotten so bad that I had been using a cane to take the pressure off of my right hip when I walk.
 The pain I endured after visiting the grocery store every week was indescribable.
 Yet now I don’t have any pain from walking.
 That’s remarkable!

-My attention span had been much improved and I’m able to hold a thought longer.
-I don’t feel exhausted after each meal needing a nap anymore.
+My attention span had been much improved, and I’m able to hold a thought longer.
+I don’t feel exhausted after each meal or like I need a nap anymore.
 I have more energy and mental acuity than I have had in the past decade.
 Any one of those things was worth giving up hamburgers forever.

-Part of my becoming a vegetarian was that I would look at my burger, then look at my dogs, and I wasn’t able to see a difference.— Kristen Bell
+Part of my becoming a vegetarian was that I would look at my burger, then look at my dogs, and I wasn’t able to see a difference.

 Vegan Cauliflower Crumble Recipe